Breast Augmentation in NJ

 Swelling may take several weeks to subside, and your breasts can take up to several months to "settle" into a softer, more natural appearance.
 It is important that you avoid underwire bras for 12 weeks following surgery, as these can interfere with proper healing.

-Is breast augmentation covered by insurance?
+Is breast implant covered by insurance?

-Historically, breast augmentation has been considered a cosmetic procedure and has thus not been covered by insurance.
+Historically, this procedure has been considered a cosmetic procedure and has thus not been covered by insurance.
 However, the Women’s Health and Cancer Rights Act of 1998 changed that.
 Today, the majority of group health plans that pay for mastectomy surgery also extend insurance benefits toward reconstructive procedures.
 Breast reconstruction includes augmentation for many women, whether they have had a mastectomy or lumpectomy.
 In instances of reconstruction, the augmentation procedure may be done right away or even years later.
 Coverage still applies.
 Women seeking breast augmentation for reconstruction purposes should speak directly with their group insurance provider for detailed information.

 Schedule a Breast Augmentation Consult at American Surgical Arts!